DefaultLP/UnityEditorStyles/README.md

 The list is broken up into two parts.
 One for the [Light](Light/README.md) theme and one for the [Dark](Dark/README.md) theme of Unity.

 Click on either one and the list will load.
-Due to Unity having over 600 built-in styles this might take up to 15 seconds.
+Due to Unity having over 600 built-in styles, this might take up to 15 seconds.

-Each list is has a large table with three columns.
+Each list has a large table with three columns.
 The name, the style with text and the style without text[^1].

 ### Sample